Carl Holty: Artistic career

 From 1930 to 1935 he lived in Paris, exhibiting his work to good reception.
-There he met Robert Delaunay and joined Delaunay's group Abstration-Création.
+There he met Robert Delaunay and joined Delaunay's group Abstration-Création as their second American member.
 His work was published in the group's magazine and became associated with Cubism and Neo-Plasticism.
 His Paris works have been compared to the paintings of Juan Gris and Pablo Picasso's Synthetic Cubism.

 Upon returning to the United States, he found artist representation in New York City and became involved, once again, with Hans Hofmann and Vaclav Vytlacil as well as Stuart Davis, whom he had known in Paris.
 Vytlacil invited Holty to participate in discussions which led to the formation of the American Abstract Artists, which Holty would eventually come to chair, retaining his membership until 1944.
 During this time, he moved away from Cubism and started to experiment with Biomorphism.
 In the 1930s he used tape to give strong edges to forms, also reworking and overpainting sections, as seen in his work Gridiron (1943–1944).
 Between 1945 and 1948 he was represented by the Samuel M. Kootz Gallery.
 He continued to explore shapes and form, and by the 1960s contours had disappeared from his work, being replaced with subtle toned-down colors.

 Holty served as artist in residence at Georgia State University, University of Florida, University of California at Berkeley, University of Wisconsin and the Corcoran School of Art.
 He also wrote a book, with Romare Bearden, titled The Painter's Mind, published in 1969.